- Video: Appendicitis in Children – Signs, Treatment & Prevention

 - Tolerance towards certain procedures

 The appendix will be removed surgically.
-This is usually done in one of two methods.
+This is usually done by one of two methods.

 What Happens After Appendicitis Surgery?

-Post-surgery, your child will not be allowed to eat or drink any fluids as her intestines recover.
-Her nutrition will be taken care of with intravenous (IV) fluids through which medication will also be administered.
-If her appendix had ruptured, then she will have to stay longer in the hospital longer than if it hadn’t.
-In either case, your child will have to continue taking antibiotics even after she is discharged for a certain period of time.
+Post-surgery, your child will not be allowed to eat or drink any fluids, as his intestines recover.
+His nutrition will be taken care of with intravenous (IV) fluids, through which medication will also be administered.
+If the appendix had ruptured, then he will have to stay longer in the hospital longer than if it hadn’t.
+In either case, your child will have to continue taking antibiotics even after he is discharged for a certain period of time.

 After discharge, your child must not play any contact sports or lift heavy objects.
 Some of the pain medications prescribed can cause constipation.
 Talk to your doctor about this and try to find a solution for the same.
 Light movements after the surgery instead of staying still will help reduce the occurrence of constipation.
 Once your child can eat solid foods again, she must have a fiber rich diet and drink plenty of water and soups.